AbramsGroup/HTPolyNet/_sources/example-tutorials/1-polymethylstyrene/run.rst.txt

     INFO> Capping will generate 0 new bonds
     INFO> ********** Connect-Update-Relax-Equilibrate (CURE) ends ***********

+Since the conversion exceeds the specified desired conversion of 50\%, ``HTPolyNet`` proceeds to capping.
+Here, it found no unreacted styrenes that needed capping, so no new bonds were generated here.
+Next, ``HTPolyNet`` proceeds to postcure:

 .. code-block:: console

     INFO> *************** Postcure in proj-0/systems/postcure ***************